Usage

 Logical or character.
 TRUE if you want the parameter

 colorfrom the roboplot to be the legend title.
-Character if you want to provide your own legend title.- tidy
+Character if you want to provide your own legend title.- visible

 Logical.
 Controls whether the roboplot legend items will have matching widths across columns.
 Default is FALSE.